Vanua Levu: History

 Vanua Levu was settled about 3,100 years ago, with the settlers living in houses raised above the reefs on the shores.
 Between 1250 and 1350, the Pacific sea level fell 30 cm, exposing the tops of the reefs.
 This killed the abundant sea food, it also dropped the ground water table below the depth of the roots of the crops.
 The scarcity of food caused conflict and war.
 In response, the people moved from seaside villages, for mountaintop fortified villages.
 These forts were occupied until about 1870, with the last clear indication of warfare about 1860.

 The Dutch navigator Abel Tasman was the first known European to sight Vanua Levu, in 1643.
 He was followed by Captain William Bligh in 1789, en route to Timor while escaping from the Mutiny on the Bounty, in which his crew had forced him and those loyal to him off deck and cast them adrift in a launch.
 Captain James Wilson subsequently explored the area in 1797 in his ship Duff.

 Traders began exploiting sandalwood thickets in the Bua Bay area around 1805, which had been discovered by shipwrecked sailors of the schooner Argo.
 By 1815, however, the supply had been depleted and apart from the occasional visit from whalers and bêche-de-mer traders, the island received little further attention until 1840, when a young sailor known as Jackson deserted his crew at Somosomo, on the nearby island of Taveuni, was adopted by a local Chief, and explored much of eastern and northern Vanua Levu.

 Settlers from Australia and New Zealand established coconut plantations in the Savusavu area in the 1860s.
 Intermarriage with Fijian people produced a mixed-race elite, which also prospered from the sale of copra, of which Savusavu was a major centre, until the Great Depression of the 1930s led to a collapse in the price of copra.
 In the same period, Indians founded the town of Labasa, now a major sugar-producing centre.

 In March 2012, the country of Kiribati began negotiating to buy 5000 acres of the island to house its population, which is expected to need to move as their territory is inundated by rising sea levels.

-On December 19, 2020, Cyclone Yasa slammed into the island, killing at least four people and causing millions of dollars in damage.
+On December 19, 2020, Cyclone Yasa impacted the island, killing at least four people and causing millions of dollars in damage.
 24,000 people were evacuated from their homes.

 Transport

-Ferry service by Patterson Brothers Shipping Company connects Vanua Levu, Viti Levu and Ovalau.
+Ferry service by Gounder Shipping and Interlink connects Vanua Levu, Viti Levu and Ovalau.